-Too often, we convince ourselves we need to do more and work faster if it’s all gonna get done, when what we really need is to QUIT trying to do it all at once, STOP long enough to evaluate what’s not working, and CREATE a plan that actually works in order to get turned in the direction that focuses on the goal.
+Too often we convince ourselves if we just do more and work faster, we’ll be able to get it all done, when what we really need is to QUIT trying to do it all at once, STOP long enough to evaluate what’s not working, and CREATE a plan that actually works in order to get turned in the direction that focuses on the goal!

-You will never be able to create a home if you’re busy trying to do everything else.
-The hard truth is, when life isn’t going the direction you want, it’s time to STOP long enough to make some course corrections… and simplify what needs to get done because if your schedule doesn’t reflect what’s most important and necessary, you’ll wind up where we were before.
+The hard truth is, when life isn’t going the direction you want, it’s time to STOP long enough to make some course corrections… and simplify what needs to get done because if your schedule doesn’t reflect what’s most important and necessary, you’ll wind up where you were before.
 You just can’t do it all… not well anyway.
 You need to stay focused on one thing at a time.

 THE MULTI-TASKING MYTH

-For years we’ve bought into the lie that “more is better” and it’s killing us, our relationships, and our productivity.
+For years people have been buying into the lie that “more is better”… and the truth is, it’s killing us, our relationships, and our productivity.